stuartpb/spacewar-article/README.md

 its original presentation, using my knowledge of good HTML5 and CSS practice to split the difference between accuracy and extensibility.
 (I like to think I've reached that.)

+In the spirit of the heady pre-Google days of the early web which this article calls forward to (and that the original transcription I sourced dated to), I've added hyperlinks to many of the subjects referenced in the article.
+This invites the reader to dive a little deeper into the context of the things described in the article where doing a further web search for the topic might not have occurred (I didn't even know Free Schools were a thing in the early 70s until I found that Wikipedia article).
+Where relevant, links point to entries in the similarly-toned Jargon File, as originally compiled across sites contemporaneously with this article and "maintained" by Eric S. Raymond.
+When the Jargon File fails at relevance or context, I link to Wikipedia.